Self-Injury Awareness: Understanding the Struggle

 Pacific Health Group offers compassionate support for recovery

-If you or someone you love is harming themselves, know that recovery is possible.
-Healing takes time, but it’s absolutely within reach with the right support.
-There are healthier ways to process emotions; you don’t have to figure it all out alone.
-Therapy can provide the tools and guidance to break free and build a stronger, more positive future.
+If you or someone you care about is hurting themselves, know that recovery is possible.
+Healing doesn’t happen overnight, but with the right support, it can happen.
+There are better ways to cope with pain, and you don’t have to face it all alone.
+Therapy can help you understand your emotions, build healthy habits, and move toward a stronger future.